Keyboard shortcuts

 Backup and restore

-Create and restore backups of a AngaraBase instance — from cold/offline baselines through online FULL + LOG chain with point-in-time recovery (PITR).
+Back up and restore an AngaraBase instance — from a cold (offline) backup to an online FULL + LOG chain with point-in-time recovery (PITR).

 Cold / offline backup